-- The verification scheme is not good enough and we get false positives when the shapes of the objects are similar as shown in figures 6-46 and 6-47.
+- The verification scheme is not good enough and we get false positives when the shapes of the objects are similar as shown in figures 6.43 and 6.44.
 The current verification algorithm checks to see if the transformed model, aligned with the selected data segments, crosses a certain threshold based on the criteria discussed in Chapter 5.
 If the alignment score is greater than some threshold, it means that the hypothesized data segments represent an instance of the model in the image.
 The problem with this verification scheme is in setting a good threshold so that the presence of the target object is verified whenever it is present in the scene and other objects are rejected.
-If there is an object in the scene that is similar in shape to the target object (e.g. Figure 6-44), then differentiating between the object and the target object is a difficult task for our current verification scheme since the alignment scores of both objects will pass the threshold.
-Figure 6-46 is an example of the verifier accepting the wrong object as the target object.
-Figure 6-47 is another example of a false positive.
-In this case, the set of selected features from the distractor object that were fed into the recognition engine were incorrectly verified as representing an instance of the target object in the image. - The system gives false negatives if the selection fails to locate any instance of the object in the image.
+If there is an object in the scene that is similar in shape to the target object (e.g. Figure 6.41), then differentiating between the object and the target object is a difficult task for our current verification scheme since the alignment scores of both objects will pass the threshold.
+Figure 6.43 is an example of the verifier accepting the wrong object as the target object.
+Figure 6.44 is another example of a false positive.
+In this case, the selection mechanism missed some features on the distractor object and the remaining set of selected features that were fed into the recognition engine were incorrectly verified as representing an instance of the target object in the image. - The system gives false negatives if the selection fails to locate any instance of the object in the image.
 For example, if the lighting conditions in the room change drastically and the color of the target object in the scene appears very different from the modeled colors, our simple color algorithm does not find any regions and the system returns without finding the target object.
 The system also fails to find the object in the scene if the stereo algorithm is unable to find matches between the left and right images.
 This occurs when the object appears very different in the left and right images or when the object is occluded in one of the images.